raphamontenegro/timebox-stories/README.md

 As a  "color blind" user I want to be able to be able to use the app normally so that I can profit from its full potential.

 As a user, if the timebox is longer than 45 minutes, I want the app to recommend me a nice place to chill so that I can read more comfortably.

+As a user I want to be able to choose the language of the app so that I can understand better the features.
+As a user I want the app to recognize the language of my phone so that I can understand better the features.